matzefriedrich/amsi/README.md

 # Antimalware Scan Interface for .NET

-This is a .NET Standard library project providing functionality to integrate the Microsoft Windows Antimalware Scan Interface (AMSI) into any .NET application.
-Please find the AMSI documentation at: https://msdn.microsoft.com/en-us/library/windows/desktop/dn889587(v=vs.85).aspx
+This is a .NET 8.0 library project providing functionality to integrate the [Microsoft Windows Antimalware Scan Interface (AMSI)](https://learn.microsoft.com/en-us/windows/win32/amsi/antimalware-scan-interface-portal?redirectedfrom=MSDN) into any .NET application.

 ## Usage